YoungSean/NIDS-Net/README.md

 ./get_ycbv_prediction.sh
 ./get_RoboTools_prediction.sh

-# then merge them using utils/merge_COCO_json.py
+# then merge them using utils/merge_COCO_json.py.
+You can download Ground truth files in the following link.
 # evaluate them with eval_result.py
 ```
-We include the ground truth file and our predictions in this [link](https://utdallas.box.com/s/ieo7lochg1dzzdjfqm7saiudaeptufoi).
-You can run eval_result.py to evaluate them.
-Ground truth filenames include "gt", while our predictions include "coco_instances".
+We include the ground truth files and our predictions in this [link](https://utdallas.box.com/s/ieo7lochg1dzzdjfqm7saiudaeptufoi).
+You can run [eval_results.py](eval_results.py) to evaluate them.
+Ground truth filenames include "gt" or "test", while our prediction filenames include "coco_instances".

 ## BOP Benchmark
 We have this [github repo](https://github.com/YoungSean/NIDS-Net-BOP) to generate the results for the BOP benchmark.